MunasheMuk2/streetwear-curated/README.md

 - [CSS roots](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) was for global CSS variables. (edited to match wireframe)
 - [Float and Clear](https://www.w3schools.com) CSS Layout - float and clear for rare finds page.
 - [VSCode](https://code.visualstudio.com/)  Used as the main code editor
-- [Git](https://git-scm.com/)  used as the version control of the website.
 - [GitHub](https://github.com/) code host for the site
 - [TinyPNG](https://tinypng.com/) used to compress the site images
 - Code institute tutorials for social media icons